saloni125/VouchTwitterApp/README.md

 # Assignment
 # Introduction
-The app should let the user login with Twitter.
+The app let's the user login with Twitter.
-Once authenticated, the app pulls just the tweet's that contain URLs from a users stream for the past 7 days Once stored, the application should then compute and display Actual Tweets containing links and Which user has shared the most links ,List of Top Domains that have been shared so far.
+Once authenticated, the app pulls just the tweet's that contain URLs from a users stream for the past 7 days Once stored, the application then compute and display Actual Tweets containing links and Which user has shared the most links ,List of Top Domains that have been shared so far.
 # Prerequisites